 But, those placemats you found while browsing out of boredom?
 Chances are, you’re not dying to go home, clean off your dining room table, and swap them out.

-Bottom line: If the only thought in your mind is “I guess this’ll work,” then you’re probably better off leaving it in the store.
+Bottom line: If the only thought in your mind is “I guess that’ll work,” then you’re probably better off leaving it in the store.

 3. How Much Is It Worth to Me?